 The Melbourne Law Masters welcomes applications from students with disabilities.
 The inherent academic requirements for study in the Melbourne Law Masters are:

-- The ability to attend a minimum of 75% of classes and actively engage in the analysis of complex materials and debate;
+- The ability to attend a minimum of 75% of classes and actively engage in the analysis and critique of complex materials and debate;

 - The ability to read, analyse and comprehend complex written legal materials and complex interdisciplinary materials;

 - The ability to clearly and independently communicate in writing a knowledge and application of legal principles and interdisciplinary materials and to critically evaluate these;

 - The ability to clearly and independently communicate orally a knowledge and application of legal principles and interdisciplinary materials and critically evaluate these;